santhoshkolloju/XLNET/README.md

 <li>Density Based Approach</li>
 </ul>

-Auto Regressive language modelling(ARM) tends to estimate the probability distribution of a text corpus with a auto regressive model.Specifically give a set of tokens ARM tends to find the probability P(Wi|Wi-1,Wi-2....W1) or the other way around (backward modelling) and then minimizes the cross entropy loss.
-But ARM is not effective in deep bidirectional context's which are required for many down stream tasks.This is the reason ARM is not effective in pre training for transfer learning.
+<b>Auto-Regressive language modeling (ARM)</b> tends to estimate the probability distribution of a text corpus with an
+autoregressive model.
+Specifically, give a set of tokens ARM tends to find the probability P(Wi|Wi-1,Wi-2....W1) or the other way around (backward modeling) and then minimizes the cross-entropy loss.
+But ARM is not effective in deep bidirectional context's which are required for many downstream tasks.
+This is the reason ARM is not effective in pre training for transfer learning.